 There is no limit to the amount you can transfer to an IRA.
 A reinvestment won't affect your annual IRA contribution limit either.
 If you want to invest some of your workplace retirement savings directly in physical gold or other precious metals, you can reinvest your gold IRA.
 You may have heard of the annual reinvestment limits of IRAs, which apply to indirect reinvestments where you are directly paid for a distribution of an IRA or retirement plan, and you deposit it in another IRA or retirement plan within 60 days.

+Investing in gold through your IRA is also an option, allowing you to diversify your portfolio and take advantage of the potential benefits of investing in Gold in your IRA.
 There is no limit to the amount of reinvestment, whether to a Roth IRA or a traditional IRA, as long as they are similar accounts (Roth 401 (k) to a Roth IRA or a traditional 401 (k) to a traditional IRA).
 However, the Roth renewals included in the plan are subject to tax in the year they are made, so you'll need to include the taxable amount in your gross income.
 Since 401 (k) plan renewals don't count as IRA contributions, you can continue to contribute to your retirement accounts each year (adding sand to your pile) while also transferring old 401 (k) accounts to your IRA (move the stack, as needed).
 You can transfer your IRA to a qualified retirement plan (for example, a 401 (k) plan), assuming that the retirement plan has a text that allows you to accept this type of transfer.

 With an indirect transfer, the plan administrator will liquidate your assets and send you a check in your name.
 You will be responsible for depositing those funds, plus the 20% withholding, into your IRA to complete the reinvestment.
 If you have questions about how transferring your 401 (k) plan to a Roth IRA could affect contributions, it's best to consult a tax professional.
 Think of reinvestments as something completely independent of anything that has to do with contributions to your retirement accounts, so a renewal will not count toward contribution limits, in the case of your 401 (k) or IRA.